claudiaLisboa/ClaudiaLisboa/README.md

 # Hello, my name is Claudia.
-I am a Front-end Web Developer, living in Laval, Qc 🇨🇦
+I am a Front-End Web Developer, living in Laval, Qc 🇨🇦

 ### Ability to develop and optimize Web Site using JavaScript, TypeScript, ReactJS, HTML, CSS and Bootstrap